We do not offer food. Here’s where you can find food.

 我們不直接提供食物,但我們能幫助您找尋食物。

-California produces nearly half of the nation’s fruits and vegetables, yet 1 in 5 Californians — that’s about 8 million — currently struggle with food insecurity.
-“Food insecurity” is the occasional or constant lack of access to the food one needs for a healthy, active life.
+California produces nearly half of the nation’s fruits and vegetables, yet more than 1 in 5 Californians — about 8.8 million — currently struggle with food insecurity.
+“Food insecurity” is limited or uncertain access to enough food to lead a healthy, active life.

-California food banks delivered more than 1 billion pounds of food in 2020 alone.
-See how we’re responding to California’s ongoing hunger crisis.
+California food banks delivered almost 900 million pounds of food in 2023.
+Learn more about how we’re responding to California’s ongoing hunger crisis by checking out our recently published reports: